OCaml Programming Patterns

 OCaml 4.04 to unbox away unnecessary data.

-You can build the code using:
+You can build and run the code using:

 Contact Information and Contributing